-Prospective students should contact the relevant university or examination board directly if they have any queries regarding their circumstances or or the university's course or examination.
+Prospective students should contact the relevant university or examination board directly if they have any queries regarding their circumstances or the university's course or examination.
 Only the university or examination board can verify whether an individual meets their entry requirements and whether any exemptions might apply (see below).
-IPReg cannot provide advice or become involved in these assessments.
+IPReg cannot provide exemptions to examinations, or provide advice or become involved in these assessments.

 REGISTERED TRADE MARK ATTORNEY - QUALIFYING COURSES